Kshitij-Ranjan/Kshitij-Ranjan/README.md

-## Greetings everyone, I'm KSHITIJ ✨
+## Welcome to my world of code — I'm Kshitij. ✨

 🧠 Computer Science student at KIIT <br/>
 🧑‍💻 On a journey to be Software Developer <br/>